 Meet the Research Team

-Erica Lehrer (PI) is Associate Professor in the departments of History and Sociology‑Anthropology and Canada Research Chair in Museum & Heritage Studies at Concordia University.
-She is the author of Jewish Poland Revisited: Heritage Tourism in Unquiet Places (2013) and co-editor of Curatorial Dreams: Critics Imagine Exhibitions (2016), Jewish Space in Contemporary Poland (2015), and Curating Difficult Knowledge: Violent Pasts in Public Places (2011).
+Erica Lehrer (PI) is Associate Professor in the departments of History and Sociology‑Anthropology at Concordia University.
+She held the Canada Research Chair in Museum and Heritage Studies from 2007-2017 and is the author of Jewish Poland Revisited: Heritage Tourism in Unquiet Places (2013) and co-editor of Curatorial Dreams: Critics Imagine Exhibitions (2016), Jewish Space in Contemporary Poland (2015), and Curating Difficult Knowledge: Violent Pasts in Public Places (2011).

 Shelley Ruth Butler (PhD York University) is a cultural anthropologist researching museums, curating, and heritage sites in Canada and South Africa.
 She co-edited Curatorial Dreams: Critics Imagine Exhibitions (2016), and facilitates Curatorial Dreaming workshops for researchers, museums professionals, and community groups.
 Her first book, Contested Representations: Re-visiting Into the Heart of Africa (1999 & 2011) is a widely taught ethnography of a controversial exhibition at the Royal Ontario Museum.